 I don’t know about you, but this winter I was forced to deal with a bunch of challenging wintry conditions involving Blizzards, Snowcaps, Frostys and other frozen fast food frivolities.
 Someone had to be responsible for stimulating the food economy, and I’m worn out!
 So I vowed it would be a cold day in June before I went back out to shovel/heave a yet another big blob of fluffy white stuff into a restrictive area, but “Winter Fat, meet Bathing Suit”.
 The time has come.

-In the second part of the blog series, I will address the rules for bathing suit shopping for those who are long in the tooth and puffy in the middle.
+In the second part of the blog series, I will address the so-called “rules” of bathing suit shopping for those who are long in the tooth and puffy in the middle.
 I suppose if you are puffy in the tooth and long in the middle you may find something here for you as well.

 In the last part of the series I will share my personal experience trying on bathing suits.
 That is, unless I am first spotted wearing the one I chose and hauled away to the state pen, in which case I promise to make my one phone call to Jenny Craig.